 Are there STIs that cause diarrhoea?

-While many people may not associate diarrhoea with sexually transmitted infections, it can be a more common symptom than you might expect.
+While many people may not associate diarrhoea with sexually transmitted infections, there may occassionally be a link. .

 Here are a few infections that can cause or are associated with diarrhoea.